 But you’re going to want a separate website that’s just 100% geared towards a highly motivated house seller.
 Trying to mash the two together in one website doesn’t work well because you’re not speaking that motivated house seller’s language.

 This hybrid-motivated house seller website focuses explicitly on the language that a house seller would want to hear so you can solve their problem.
 But the difference with the hybrid site versus our standard motivated house seller websites here at Carrot is they’re going to show multiple options to sell.

 Now we have a hybrid template that you can activate in the Carrot system that shows this, or you can use this training and execute that and build it out on your website solo.

 But, on the hybrid site, you’re going to show,

 “Hey, we can do a cash offer or we can sell it enlisted at top dollar.”

 You’re going to show them case studies.
-You’re going to show them how you do it and testimonials from people that did both.
+You’re going to show them how you do it and give testimonials from people that did both.

 You’re going to be driving traffic to this from SEO.
 It’s an amazing spot for motivated house sellers.
-Google Ads actually is one of the best spots for house sellers.
+Google Ads is actually one of the best spots for house sellers.
 Facebook ads also work.
-We usually start with Google Ads, build up credibility on that, get your reviews on there and show that you can buy or list it for top dollar.
+We usually start with Google Ads, build up credibility on that, get your reviews on there, and show that you can buy or list it for top dollar.

 The Hybrid Real Estate Investor First Strategy

-Well, you don’t need a retail website then.
+Well, you don’t need a retail website, then.
 You don’t need that website with the IDX.
 You don’t need that website that shows that you’ve got a brokerage or real estate agent, a real estate agency.